 John F. Kennedy

 John Fitzgerald Kennedy popularly known as JFK was the 35th president of the United States.
-He succeeded Lyndon B. Johnson on January 20, 1961, at the age of 43 years, 236 days.
+He succeeded Dwight D. Eisenhower on January 20, 1961, at the age of 43 years, 236 days.
 Kennedy did not complete his term in office as he was assassinated on November 22, 1963.
 He is revered for guiding the state through the height of the Cold War without a physical confrontation with the Soviet Union.

 Bill Clinton was the 42nd president of the US.
 He succeeded George H. W. Bush on January 20, 1993, at the age of 46 years, 154 days.
-Bill Clinton and Andrew Johnson are the only American presidents to be impeached by the House of Representatives but acquitted of charges by the Senate.
+Bill Clinton, Andrew Johnson, and Donald Trump (impeached twice) are the only three American presidents to be impeached by the House of Representatives but acquitted of charges by the Senate.
 Prior to the presidency, he served as the governor of the state of Arkansas.
 Clinton's term ended on January 20, 2001, and George W. Bush succeeded him.

 Ulysses S. Grant